RizzlerofJizz/Hypixel-Dungeon-Modpack/README.md

 This minecraft mod is meant to help you with dungeons by having these features:
 Features:

-Solvers

 F7 Terminal Solvers (Shows the correct solution/order.)

 Creeper Solver (Shows what sea lanterns to hit.)

 Simon Says Solver (Shows correct buttons to hit.)

 Blaze Room Solver (Shows what order to kill the blazes in.)

 Advanced Water Board Solver (Shows you what buttons to hit.)

 Tic-Tac-Toe Solver (Shows the correct tic-tac-toe solution.)

 Riddle Solver (Tells you the correct person, requires you to click all three characters first.)

 Ice Fill Solver (Shows the correct path through the ice puzzle.)

 Silverfish Solver (Shows what way you should hit the silverfish.)

 Bomb Defuse Solver (Shows the path through the pressure plates.
-Requires you to visit the left side and press a key to save the solution first, Required to be this way to follow Hypixel rules.)

 Secret Finder (Creates a line from the player towards the nearest secret.
-Video demonstrating this feature) Fairy Soul Finder (Shows the location of dungeon fairy souls.)
+Video demonstrating this feature)

+Fairy Soul Finder (Shows the location of dungeon fairy souls.)

 QOL Features

 Secrets Chest Close (Hit any key while in a secret chest to close it.)

 Ability Cooldown (Shows ability cooldowns.)

 Spirit Boots Fixer (Fixes spirit boots changing your hand to air.)

 Blood Room Warning (Shows dungeon progress and if you should enter the boss arena or not.)

 Box Secret Bats (Creates a box around secret bats to make them easier to find, does not change their hitbox.)

 Box Real Livid (Creates a coloured box around the real Livid.)

 Box Skeleton Masters (Places a box around skeleton masters to make them easier to see.)

 Highlight Starred Mobs (Highlight starred mobs to make them easier to spot and kill.)

 Dungeon Map (See the layout of a dungeon, room progress, other players positions and the total secrets in each room.)

 Reparty/Auto reparty (Disbands and reinvites all members of the party.)

 Disable Ability Messages (Prevents messages such as you were hit for X Damage showing in chat.)

 Spirit Bear Summon Percentage (Shows how close the spirit bear is to spawning.)

 Low-Health Warning (Shows a player name and health if they have less than 500 hp left.

 Custom Party Finder GUI (A nicer party finder gui.)

 Statistics Related Features

 View Room Name (Shows the name of your current room in a dungeon.)

 Party Profile Viewer (Hover over the view button in chat to view a persons armour, total secrets, lily weight, talismans and additional configurable statistics.)
 Profit Calculator (Shows how much you will profit/lose my opening a dungeons chest.)
 Price Viewer (Shows the BIN and AH price of an item.)